vinodsanthanam/istio-demo/README.md

-This is a demo app for toying with Istio, tested with Istio Version 1.0.5
+This is a demo app for toying with Istio, tested with Istio Version 1.0.5, Kubernetes v1.13.2

 ## Prerequisites
 * The setup instructions assumes you use Mac OS, if you use any other OS, please follow instructions for the appropriate platform